bendqh1/misc/windows/stuck_update.md

 If after all this you still get:

 > Your device is missing important security and quality fixes.

-Or longer:

-> Your device is missing important security and quality fixes.
 Make sure to keep your device on and plugged in so updates can complete.

 In such case, a PC fix may be needed.